-- b) Is FRETISH intuitive?: FRET provides 112 semantic template keys out of which we used only 7.
+- b) Is FRETISH intuitive?
+FRET provides 112 semantic template keys out of which we used only 7.
 Among these template keys, the [null, null, always] key was used the most (75% of the formalizations).
 We have had a similar experience with a NASA mission that we collaborate with: their requirements fall into recurring patterns.
-We are considering ways of supporting new FRETISH users, by, for example, displaying typical requirement patterns within a domain or project, and allowing users to import patterns within the editor and customize them as needed.
-This will make requirements editing a more natural and intuitive process. - c) Are FRET explanations useful?: We extensively relied on the semantic descriptions and diagrammatic representations, as well as the FRET simulation capabilities in order to understand the meaning of requirements throughout the LMCPS study.
+We are currently extending FRET with the capability to define typical requirement patterns within a domain or project, and allowing users to import and customize patterns within the editor.
+This makes requirements capture a more natural and intuitive process. - c) Are FRET explanations useful?
+We extensively relied on the semantic descriptions and diagrammatic representations, as well as the FRET simulation capabilities in order to understand the meaning of requirements throughout the LMCPS study.
 It helped us identify and understand several semantic nuances of the FRETISH fields.
 The use of modes and condition fields as first-level constructs of the FRETISH language was particularly useful.
-As shown in the elicitation phase of [AP-003c], unrolling the roll_hold_engagement subproperty through the FRETISH mode field allowed us to elicit the full meaning of the requirement (see [AP-003c-v2] and [AP-003c-v3] requirements in Section IV). - d) How effective is the FRET-COCOSIM integration?: We were able to generate specifications and traceability data for all LMCPS challenges.
+As shown in the elicitation phase of [AP-003c], unfolding the roll_hold_engagement subproperty through the FRETISH mode field allowed us to elicit the full meaning of the requirement (see [AP-003c-v2] and [AP-003c-v3] requirements in Section IV). - d) How effective is the FRET-COCOSIM integration?
+We were able to generate specifications and traceability data for all LMCPS challenges.
 These were used to automatically generate and attach monitors on the Simulink models (through COCOSIM).
-Our process was completed purely automatically.
-Additionally, we found the ability to interpret and trace counterexamples both at the model and requirement levels particularly useful, since for certain cases, we did not need the model to interpret the counterexamples.
-For instance, in the FSM challenge problem we found several pairs of requirements that were not mutually exclusive (see Section V).
-For the FSM counterexamples we used the FRET simulator. - e) How did we deal with model and specification complexity?: To deal with complexity we performed modular analysis whenever possible, i.e., for non-system requirements (requirements that could be applied locally).
+We found the ability to interpret and trace counterexamples both at the model and requirement levels particularly useful.
+In some cases, counterexamples uncovered conflicting requirements, and the model was not needed for understanding the problem (see Section V).
+The FRET simulator was particularly useful in understanding these counterexamples.
+In other cases, counterexamples needed to be interpreted at the model level, since they exposed behaviors in the model that violated the requirements. - e) How did we deal with model and specification complexity?
+To deal with complexity we performed modular analysis whenever possible, i.e., for non-system requirements (requirements that could be applied locally).
 Our architectural mapping approach allows us to deploy COCOSPEC specifications at different levels of the model behavior.
 This is especially important for complex models where verification does not scale for global scopes.
 We applied modular verification to 20 out of the 69 requirements.
 For instance, in the FSM challenge problem, we generated three different contracts that we deployed at three different hierarchical levels of the model.
 Similarly, in the AP challenge we generated two different contracts; one that we deployed at the top level component of the model and one that we deployed at a sub-component level.
-We were able to analyze all properties that were checked locally, but none of the properties that were checked globally.
+We were able to analyze all properties that were specified locally, but none of the properties that were specified globally.